kaizen-ai/kaizenflow/documentation/notes/code_style.md

     ```
     import compustat.timestamp
     ```
-- In this way your code can run without dependency from your current dir
+- In this way your code can run without depending upon your current dir

 ## Baptizing module import